-Windows 10 Blue screen of death (BSOD) also known as stop error or system crash might appear when you are in the middle of something like watching a movie or working with any application while upgrading Windows 10 to the latest version when booting windows or simply working on your PC.
-And mostly Windows 10 BSOD occur whenever Windows detects a serious error (while booting or middle of work) it cannot recover from, and it shuts down or restarts itself to avoid any damage and give you a message, such as “Your PC ran into a problem and needs to restart.
+Blue screen of death (BSOD) on Windows 11, also known as stop error or system crash might appear when you are in the middle of something like watching a movie or working with any application while upgrading Windows 11 to the latest version when booting windows or simply working on your PC.
+And mostly windows 11 Blue screen error occurs whenever Windows detects a serious error (while booting or middle of work) it cannot recover from, and it shuts down or restarts itself to avoid any damage and give you a message, such as “Your PC ran into a problem and needs to restart.
 We’re just collecting some error info, and then we’ll restart for you.”

-A problem with a quality or feature update, buggy driver, incompatible software, or hardware related issue are the most common ones that cause windows 10 blue screen error.
-If you’re getting a blue screen on your PC, in this guide, we’ll help you to troubleshoot and quickly fix the issue on Windows 10.
+A problem with a quality or feature update, buggy driver, incompatible software, or hardware problems are the most common ones that cause windows 11 blue screen error.
+If you’re getting a blue screen on your PC, in this guide, we’ll help you to troubleshoot and quickly fix the issue on windows 11.

 Whenever your system crashes and shows blue screen error the first thing we recommend to remove all external devices and restart your PC that probably fixes the problem if driver compatibility between the external device is causing the issue.